SteamClientHomebrew/Millennium/README.md

 **NOTE**

-unsafe scripting HAS been enabled meaning Content Security Policy is no longer disabled on remote steam pages, so you can script from cross-origin if you'd like.
+unsafe scripting HAS been enabled meaning Content Security Policy is no longer enabled on remote steam pages, so you can script from cross-origin if you'd like.

 **Example config.json**